What is limber tail in dogs?

 - Cauda equina syndrome

-Many of these conditions threaten your pet’s health, and a thorough veterinary examination is needed for a correct diagnosis.
+Many of these conditions threaten your pet’s health and a thorough veterinary examination is needed for a correct diagnosis.

 How is limber tail diagnosed and treated?

-Limber tail is often easy to diagnose.
+Limber tail often is easy to diagnose.
 Your veterinarian will perform a thorough examination to rule out other causes and may take X-rays to ensure there’s no fracture or tumor.

-Treatment for limber tail is also straightforward and calls for plenty of rest to rejuvenate the tail’s overworked muscles.
+Treatment for limber tail is straightforward and calls for plenty of rest to rejuvenate the tail’s overworked muscles.
 Avoid placing your pup in a too-small crate that does not allow her to relax comfortably, since that can lead to limber tail.
-If your pet’s discomfort is severe, your veterinarian may prescribe anti-inflammatories and muscle relaxers to alleviate her pain, and recommend ice or heat packs to reduce any swelling or inflammation.
+If your pet’s discomfort is severe, your veterinarian may prescribe anti-inflammatories and muscle relaxers to alleviate her pain, and recommend ice or heat packs to reduce swelling or inflammation.
 Also, avoid excitement—you don’t want your enthusiastic pooch to wag her tail while it’s healing.

 How can I prevent limber tail?

 Limber tail may occur repeatedly in some dogs.
 Prevent repeat events by slowly leading up to extensive physical activity to allow your dog to build endurance and stamina.
 Begin with short training sessions before engaging in all-day activities.
-Also, allow for frequent stretch breaks if your dog is confined to a crate during a competition or hunting event.
+Allow for frequent stretch breaks if your dog is confined to a crate during a competition or hunting event.